garykphuang/ourgreateststory/Chapter2.md

 Now shut up, it's time for shots!"

+Zack takes a swig from a beer left on the dining table before he pulls out his guitar and begins to serenade partygoers with the blues.

 While all of this is going on, Gary calls a construction company.

 He is working on getting the roof raised.